 How do sleep studies work?

-Sleep studies at Holston Valley are done seven days a week, 24 hours a day, and are monitored by trained sleep lab technologists.
+Sleep studies at Holston Valley are done 6 days a week, 24 hours a day, and are monitored by trained sleep lab technologists.

 And the results are read by certified sleep physicians.

 The sleep study can provide detailed information to confirm you have a sleep disorder and can help your doctor determine what treatment you need.

 If your sleep study indicates you have obstructive sleep apnea – a common condition where your upper airway gets narrow during sleep – you might be fitted for a CPAP, which stands for continuous positive airway pressure mask.